PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-11 08:37:12
+Last updated: 2024-04-11 08:39:00
-Random Quote: Power tastes best when sweetened by courtesy; you had best learn that if you ever hope to rule.  -  Roose Bolton
+Random Quote: Did you think your dad was the only Mandalorian? - Bo-Katan